 - Review and Click on Finish to complete target variation label creation.

 Create Variations Hierarchy:

-Once you are done with creating labels, each label should create a variation sub-site!
+Once you create labels, each label should create a variation sub-site!
 Click on the “Create Hierarchies” link from the Variation labels page in site settings, which will invoke the timer job “Variations Create Hierarchies Job Definition”.
 This timer job will be run based on its schedule.

-If the hierarchies created successfully, you can see it in the variation labels listing as below.
+If the hierarchies were created successfully, you can see them in the variation labels listing as below.

-Once variation Hierarchy is created, “Hierarchy is Created” status on Variation Label page will change to “Yes” and sites are created successfully, ready to browse!
+Once the variation Hierarchy is created, the “Hierarchy is Created” status on the Variation Label page will change to “Yes,” and sites are created successfully, ready to browse!

 SharePoint 2013 variation hierarchy not created?

 Well, the timer job runs once per hour, and you got to wait!
 If you don’t want to wait, just trigger “Variations Create Hierarchies Job Definition” on-demand.
 Here is how: